 Long-term debt.
-At the end of the current fiscal year, the District had total debt outstanding of \$3,313,319.
-Information on employee compensated absences can be found in Note 1(J) and Note 5 of the Notes to Basic Financial Statements.
-Information on the net pension liability can be found in Note 8A of the Notes to Basic Financial Statements, under the heading of CalPERS Defined Benefit Pension Plan.
-Information on the net OPEB liability can be found in Note 9(C) of the Notes to Basic Financial Statements.
+At the end of the current fiscal year, the District had total debt outstanding of \$4,321,641.
+Information on employee compensated absences can be found in Note 1(H) and Note 5 of the Notes to Basic Financial Statements.
+Information on the net pension liability can be found in Note 8 of the Notes to Basic Financial Statements.
+Information on the net OPEB liability can be found in Note 9 of the Notes to Basic Financial Statements.
+Information on the SBITA payable can be found Note 5 of the Notes to Basic Financial Statements.